Demonstration on Automatic Musical Key Transposition Using Harmonic-Temporal Factor Decomposition

 [1] Tomohiko Nakamura and Hirokazu Kameoka, “Harmonic-temporal factor decomposition for unsupervised monaural separation of harmonic sounds,” IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 29, pp. 68–82, Nov.
 2020.

-[2] Tomohiko Nakamura and Hirokazu Kameoka, “Fast signal reconstruction from magnitude spectrogram of continuous wavelet transform based on spectrogram consistency,” in Proceedings of International Conference on Digital Audio Effects, Sep.
+[2] Tomohiko Nakamura and Hirokazu Kameoka, “Fast signal reconstruction from magnitude spectrogram of continuous wavelet transform based on spectrogram consistency,” in International Conference on Digital Audio Effects, Sep.
 2014, pp. 129–135.

 [3] Zhiyao Duan and Bryan Pardo, "Soundprism: An Online System for Score-Informed Source Separation of Music Audio," IEEE Journal of Selected Topics in Signal Processing, vol. 5, no. 6, pp. 1205–1215, 2011.